MassinissaDjellouli/CTFStuff/TheGoodStuff/LINUX.md

 - ./etc ./www
 - .config files
 - .log files
+- grep -r "tofind" 2>/dev/null
+  - search in all the files in a folder
+- find / -readable -and -user [user] 2>/dev/null | grep -v 'proc' | grep -v 'sys'
 ### ex:

     User x may run the following commands on host_machine: